(1) The [appropriate regulator] may, on the application or with the consent of a recognised body, direct that rules made under section 293 or 295—

 (4) The [appropriate regulator] may not give a direction unless it is satisfied that—

-(a) compliance by the recognised body with the rules,
+(a) compliance by the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.